 2. REDUCE COSTS

-With updates to Bill S-4 in 2015, the Canadian Commissioner has the right and power to make reported security breaches public.
-If your organization has a personal information breach and the reported incident becomes public, there could be serious damage to your hard-earned corporate reputation and lost business opportunity.
+The Digital Privacy Act (Bill S-4) was passed in 2015, making corporate reporting on personal information breaches mandatory.
+If an organization knowingly violates this notification requirement, the organization is liable for a fine of up to $100,000.
+The Canadian Commissioner has the right and power to make reported security breaches public.
+If your organization has a personal information breach and this happens, there could be serious damage to your hard-earned corporate reputation and lost business opportunity.

 3. GAIN EFFICIENCY